 Some of these compounds are potentially toxic to cats and other animals, and none are likely as effective as your vet’s licensed product.
 Do not rely on these products; if you are unsure, always consult your vet.

 Natural Home Remedies for Cat Fleas

 One of the most effective natural flea killers is citric acid, which makes lemon juice a widely-recognized home remedy for treating fleas.
-You can spray your cat’s coat with a solution made by boiling a cut lemon or two (let the lemons steep for a few hours) and then draining the liquid before transferring it to a spray bottle.
-Work the solution gently into your car’s fur—just be sure to avoid his or her eyes, monitor your pet for redness or other signs of irritation—and repeat the treatment as often as needed until the fleas are gone entirely.
+You can spray your cat’s coat with a solution by boiling a cut lemon or two (let the lemons steep for a few hours) and draining the liquid before transferring it to a spray bottle.
+Work the solution gently into your car’s fur—just be sure to avoid his or her eyes, monitor your pet for redness or other signs of irritation—and repeat the treatment as often as needed until the fleas are gone.

 If your cat hates water—as most cats do—you can also try using a comb dipped into the solution and brushing the fleas out.
-If you’re concerned about any leftover fleas and flea eggs, add a cup of lemon juice to your laundry while washing your pet’s bedding to help exterminate any remaining
+If you’re concerned about leftover fleas and flea eggs, add a cup of lemon juice to your laundry while washing your pet’s bedding to help exterminate any remaining.

 One of the easiest things you can do for a flea-infested cat is to spice up its life with natural ingredients you might find in your kitchen.
 Because of a natural compound known as carvacrol, oregano oil can be very effective at removing fleas; start by mixing one teaspoon of oregano oil with three teaspoons of olive oil and apply small amounts of the solution to areas where fleas tend to congregate, like your cat’s ears, stomach, tail, and neck.
 Fleas also don’t particularly care for rosemary; try grinding the leaves into a powder and sprinkling it in the areas where your cat tends to hang out in your home.